 Place your cuttings in water

 Make sure that the nodes on your Satin Pothos stem cutting are sat in the water so that the roots will start to grow out from them.
 Place your glass in bright but indirect sunlight.
 Intense light will damage the cutting and prevent a successful propagation.
+You can use a light monitor to figure out if you’re Satin Pothos cuttings are getting the right amount of sunlight.
+You can also supplement sunlight levels by using an LED grow light which are great at encouraging growth in cuttings.
+We love this one which is available on Amazon here.

 Change out the water regularly